rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 3. Network Load Balancer (NLB) (v2 - new generation) – 2017:
 + External (Public) NLB: Routes TCP, TLS, and UDP traffic from clients over the internet to a target, typically an instance in a VPC.
 It has a public IP address.

++ TCP and UDP Traffic Forwarding: NLB can distribute both TCP and UDP traffic, making it suitable for a wide range of applications and services.

++ High Request Handling Capacity: NLB is designed to handle millions of requests per second, making it ideal for high-traffic applications where scalability is critical.

++ Low Latency: NLB offers lower latency compared to Application Load Balancers (ALB), typically around 100 milliseconds, which can be advantageous for latency-sensitive applications.

++ Static IP per Availability Zone (AZ): NLB provides a static IP address per Availability Zone, allowing clients to connect to the same IP address regardless of which backend instance they are routed to.
+This simplifies DNS management and ensures consistent connectivity.

++ Support for Elastic IP: NLB supports assigning Elastic IP addresses, which can be useful for whitelisting specific IP addresses or for maintaining a stable IP address for your application.

++ Extreme Performance for TCP and UDP: NLB is optimized for extreme performance and is well-suited for handling TCP and UDP traffic at scale.

++ Not Included in AWS Free Tier: It's important to note that NLB usage is not covered under the AWS free tier, so charges will apply for usage.

 + Internal (Private) NLB: Routes traffic to targets within the same VPC, often used for internal-facing services.
 It does not have a public IP address.

 4. Gateway Load Balancer (GWLB)-2020: